Norfolk State University: Marching band

 The Spartan "Legion" Marching Band was founded in 1974.
 There are 230 members.
 The band performs at campus events and during some Norfolk State football and basketball games.
 They were featured performers in the Honda Battle of the Bands in 2007 and 2008.
-In 2018 they were featured in the official music video for the song Heavy Metal by French house act Justice.

-The Spartan “Legion” performed at the 2023 Tournament of Roses Parade in Pasadena, CA.
+In 2018 they were featured in the official music video for the song "Heavy Metal" by French house act Justice.
+The Spartan "Legion" performed at the 2023 Tournament of Roses Parade in Pasadena, California.

 National fraternities and sororities

 All nine of the National Pan-Hellenic Council organizations currently have chapters at Norfolk State University.
-Additional other academic, honor, band, religious, and service fraternities and sororities are present on campus as well.
+Other academic, honor, band, religious, and service fraternities and sororities are present on campus as well.

 Student media

 Newspaper

 The Spartan Echo is the official student-produced newspaper of Norfolk State University.
 The paper is available in print (available twice a month) and on the web (updated daily).

 WNSB radio

 Norfolk State operates WNSB (FM) radio, which broadcasts in stereo 24 hours a day from the campus and covers all of the Hampton Roads, Virginia, area, reaching the Eastern Shore of Virginia, northeast North Carolina and the Richmond, Virginia, suburbs.
 Established on and known as "Hot 91.1", WNSB's programming is also broadcast via the internet.